Cache-Oblivious Representation of B-Tree Structures: Overview

-Trees used in this paper are rooted and the order of children is significant.
-We define \textit{depth}~$d(v)$ of a vertex $v$ in a tree as the length of the path from root to the vertex; the depth of root is zero. \textit{Level} $k$ of a tree is the set of all its vertices with depth $k$. \textit{Height} $h(T)$ of a tree $T$ is the~number of its non-empty levels. \textit{Branch} of a tree is a path from its root to a leaf.
+\paragraph*{Terminology} The trees used in this paper are rooted and the order of children is significant.
+We define the \textit{depth}~$d(v)$ of a vertex $v$ in a tree as the length of the path from the root to the vertex; the~depth of the root is zero.
+The \textit{level} $k$ of a tree is the set of all its vertices with depth $k$.
+The \textit{height} $h(T)$ of~a~tree $T$ is the~number of its non-empty levels.
+A \textit{branch} of a tree is a~path from its root to~a~leaf.

 We need to distinguish three different orderings of vertices in trees.
-We say that a vertex is to~the~\textit{left/right} of another one to refer ordering on the same level in the tree.
+We say that a vertex is to~the~\textit{left/right} of another one to refer to the ordering on the same level in the tree.
 We use \textit{up/down} ordering on a branch.
-When speaking about vertices stored in memory, we use \textit{before/after} to~refer their memory location.
+When speaking about vertices stored in memory, we use \textit{before/after} to~refer to their memory location.
 We also use \textit{memory-first} and \textit{memory-last} to speak about the~first or last vertex in a given area of memory.
-Furthermore, we adopt left/right ordering of~branches from their leaves, when they are on the same level, and a vertex is to~the~left/right of a branch if it is to the left/right of the vertex on the same level of that branch.
+Furthermore, we adopt a left/right ordering of~branches from their leaves, when they are on the same level, and a~vertex is to~the~left/right of a branch if it is to the left/right of the vertex on the same level of that branch.